A no-go result on observing quantum superpositions: Schr o dinger's cats vs classical mixtures

 There is no coherence between the states $\left\vert alive\right\rangle $ and $\left\vert dead\right\rangle $, i.e., the phase difference between them does not take any fixed value.
 Consequently, it is not a quantum superposition of the two states on a single individual.

-Now let us consider the Schr\"{o}dinger's cat.
-According to the author's original description \cite{qi2222}, a cat is penned up in a chamber, along with a device in which a bit of radioactive substance decays with probability $50\%$ after an hour.
-If it decays, a hammer will be triggered which shatters a small flask of hydrocyanic acid and poisons the cat to death.
-Otherwise, the cat remains alive.
-Let $\left\vert decayed\right\rangle $ ($\left\vert undecayed\right\rangle $) denote the final state of the device when the radioactive substance decayed (did not decay).
-The above description suggests that the wavefunction of the device and the cat at the end of the process is

-Note that if we measure the state of the cat only (suppose that we have many copies of the same state and perform the measurement many times), it will show no difference from the above classical mixture, because the reduce density matrix of the cat in Eq. (\ref{sch}) is $tr\left\vert \Psi _{S}^{+}\right\rangle \left\langle \Psi _{S}^{+}\right\vert $ (taking partial trace over all possible states of the device), which equals exactly to Eq. (\ref{mixture}).
+In Eq. (\ref{sch}), if we measure the state of the cat only (suppose that we have many copies of the same state and perform the measurement many times), it will show no difference from the above classical mixture, because the reduce density matrix of the cat in Eq. (\ref{sch}) is $tr\left\vert \Psi _{S}^{+}\right\rangle \left\langle \Psi _{S}^{+}\right\vert $ (taking partial trace over all possible states of the device), which equals exactly to Eq. (\ref{mixture}).

 On the other hand, suppose that we measure the state of the cat and the device collectively in the basis $\{\left\vert undecayed\right\rangle \left\vert alive\right\rangle ,\left\vert decayed\right\rangle \left\vert dead\right\rangle \}$.
 (In fact, a complete basis for this composite system should also include two more states, e.g., $\left\vert undecayed\right\rangle \left\vert dead\right\rangle $ and $\left\vert decayed\right\rangle \left\vert alive\right\rangle $, or the superpositions of these two states.
 But they are not important to our discussion, because they will never be found as the result of the measurement.
 Therefore, for simplicity, in the following we will not mention these two additional states when speaking of this basis.)
 The outcome will be either $\left\vert undecayed\right\rangle \left\vert alive\right\rangle $ or $\left\vert decayed\right\rangle \left\vert dead\right\rangle $\ with equal probabilities $50\%$.
 This result does not necessarily lead to any paradox either, because there also exists another classical mixture which can display exactly the same behavior.
 That is, consider that there is an ensemble of $100$ chambers.
 With the equal probabilities, each chamber contains either a living cat and a device with undecayed radioactive substance, or a dead cat and a device with decayed radioactive substance.
 Then it is a classical mixture described by the density matrix